When Plasma Cutting, there is Nothing Worse than Encountering Issues Mid Job.

 Internal and external threads should also be kept in good condition, cleaned and re-tapped if necessary.

-Use a cotton swab and electrical contact cleaner or hydrogen peroxide for the best results.
+Use a cotton swab and electrical contact cleaner or hydrogen peroxide for the best results. - Avoid excessive application of O-ring lubricant and anti-spatter.

 Too much can contaminate the torch and lead to premature failure, clog swirl rings and attract metal dust.
 This can create arcing problems and some may conduct electricity, ruining the torch.